 Free National Park Days in 2022

 Throughout the year, there are days that are free for all national parks, not just the ones on this list!
-The 2022 information is not released yet for the free days, but below were the ones for 2021 as it will give you a rough idea of potentially when the 2022 days will be.
+These are the already-designated free national park days for 2022.

 - August 4 – Anniversary of the Great American Outdoors Act